 Make sure the VARIAC is at 0%.

-Check the circuit, and then turn on the three-phase source.
+Double-check that the circuit connections are as expected from Figure 1, and then turn on the three-phase source.

 Slowly adjust the VARIAC knob until the voltage reading on the digital power meter reaches 24 V.